Trading 212 vs Hargreaves Lansdown: what’s the difference?

 Trading 212 fees:

-• Account fees: None (no inactivity or management fees)
+Account fees: None (no inactivity or management fees)

-• Foreign exchange fees: 0.15% currency conversion charge
+Foreign exchange fees: 0.15% currency conversion charge.

-• Deposit fees: No fees for deposits; however, limits may apply for certain payment methods
+Deposit fees: No fees for deposits; however, limits may apply for certain payment methods.

 Hargreaves Lansdown fees:

-• General funds and shares account: 0.45% annual management charge fee.
+General funds and shares account: 0.45% annual management charge fee.

-• Stocks and shares ISA: 0.45% management charge for funds of up to £250,000 (this fee falls with the size of your funds with no charge for over £2 million), 0.45% management charge capped at £45 per year for shares, investment trusts, ETFs, gilts and bonds.
+Stocks and shares ISA: 0.45% management charge for funds worth under £250,000, 0.25% for funds worth between £250,000 and £1 million, 0.1% for funds worth between £1 million and £2 million and no charge for funds valued over £2 million.
+The 0.45% management charge is capped at £45 per year for shares, investment trusts, ETFs, gilts and bonds.

-• Self-invested personal pension (SIPP): 0.45% management charge for funds up to £250,000 in value with lower annual charges for higher values held in funds and no charge for over £2 million, 0.45% management charge capped at £200 per year for shares, investment trusts, ETFs, gilts and bonds.
+SIPP: 0.45% management charge for funds up to £250,000 in value, 0.25% for funds worth £250,000 to £1 million, 0.1% for funds worth £1 million to £2 million and no charge for funds worth over £2 million.
+There is a 0.45% management charge capped at £200 per year for shares, investment trusts, ETFs, gilts and bonds.

-• There are no trading charges for funds.
+There are no trading charges for funds.

 Is Trading 212 or Hargreaves Lansdown better?